New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Life Insurance for Women

-Women are quickly catching up to men as the primary wage earners.1 This makes life insurance a growing priority for many women.
-However, in 2021, only 47% of adult women in the US owned life insurance.
-That is much lower than the 58% of adult men with life insurance in 2021.2
+Women are quickly catching up to men as the sole or primary wage earners.1 This makes life insurance a growing priority for many women.
+However, in 2023, only 49% of adult women in the US owned life insurance.
+That is lower than the 55% of adult men with life insurance in 2023.2

 This article will explain how life insurance for women works, cover some key facts about life insurance, and explore some types of policies women should consider.
 Then, we’ll explain how to find the right policy and a few situations where life insurance may be critical for women to have.